ICB-DCM/cOmicsArt/docs/interface-details/03-pre-processing.md

 **Type: Log-based**

 You have the options of log10, log2 and ln (natural logarithm).
-Note, that there will be 1 added to the raw measurements to avoid taking log of 0 which results in -Inf.
+Note, that there will be 1 added to the raw measurements to avoid taking the log of 0 which results in -Inf.
 You will also need to specify - again - the filtering options as first steps.

 **Type: Miscellaneous**